-Zara’s journey into teaching began with a love for helping children grow and a motivation to make a positive difference in their earliest years.
-Now studying Primary and Early Years Education with QTS at the University of Cumbria, she’s already discovering how rewarding, and inspiring, the path to becoming a teacher can be.
+Zara’s journey into teaching began with a love for helping children learn and a motivation to make a positive difference in their earliest years.
+Now studying Primary and Early Years Education with QTS at the University of Cumbria in London, she’s already discovering how rewarding and inspiring the path to becoming a teacher can be.

 Why did you choose to study your course – what or who inspired you?

-I have chosen to study Primary and Early Years Education with QTS, and I am currently in my first year.
-I have always been passionate about helping children learn, grow and feel confident in themselves.
-I’m inspired by the idea of shaping those early experiences that can influence a child’s educational journey.
+I study Primary and Early Years Education with QTS, and I am currently in my first year.
+I have always been passionate about helping children learn, grow, and feel confident in themselves.
+I’m inspired by the idea of shaping the early experiences that can influence a child’s educational journey.

-I have had teachers in my own life who made learning feel exciting and supportive, and they showed me how powerful a positive role can be.
-That has now inspired me to pursue a career where I can make that same impact for young children.
+I have had teachers in my own life who made learning feel exciting and supportive, and they showed me how powerful a positive role model can be.
+That has now inspired me to pursue a career where I can have that same impact on young children.

 Why did you choose the University of Cumbria?